 Altogether Sarai had to wait 25 years for the promise of a child to be realized, by which time she was 90 years old.
 And God had changed her name to Sarah and Abram’s name to Abraham – Father of many nations.

 The year before she finally gave birth to a son, some visitors came to visit them and Sarah was busy at the entrance of the tent making bread and listening in on the conversation between Abraham and the visitors.
 They told him that Sarah would give birth to a son at the same time the following year.
 Sarah laughed, knowing that such a thing was humanly impossible.
 But the visitors said “is anything too hard for the LORD?”.
-Exactly a year later she gave birth to a son, and named him Isaac, as God had told them to, which meant laughter.
+Exactly a year later she gave birth to a son, and named him Isaac, as God had told them to.
+The name ‘Isaac’ means ‘laughter’.

 Sadly the presence of Ishmael, Hagar’s son, became a problem for Sarah as Isaac grew up.
-This is because she saw that Ishmael seemed to mock Isaac (meaning is more likely bullying) bringing the past anger and jealousy of Hagar and Ishmael to the surface.
+When she saw that Ishmael seemed to mock and bully Isaac, this brought the past anger and jealousy of Hagar and Ishmael to the surface.
 Sarah forced Abraham to send Hagar and her son away so that Ishmael would not share in the inheritance with her son Isaac.

 Very little is known about Sarah’s life after this incident.
 We are told that she died at the age of 127 years old.
 (Isaac would have been 37 years old).
 Abraham asked the local people if he could buy land to bury his wife.
 He bought the cave of Machpelah from Ephron the Hittite.
 Abraham was also buried there.